 - Start subheaders, paragraphs and bullet points with critical keywords that visitors will notice when scanning down the left side of your content in the final stem of their F-behavior.

 - The F Pattern is a typical behavior associated with websites in general.
 It’s not necessarily applicable to every situation or every page on your website.
 But it is a very good rule of thumb.

 - Design aspects can disrupt F-behavior, which is part of the reasoning behind some of today’s design technology.

 - Design aspects can also embrace F-behavior, making specific pieces of content more memorable and influential.

-- We don’t provide professional copywriting services, but we partner with other service providers that can write or rewrite your website content with the F Pattern in mind.
+- We can help you with copywriting services (in some cases utilizing AI), or we can help you partner with other service providers that can write or rewrite your website content with the F Pattern in mind.

 - We use the content you (or your copywriter) provide to layout your website pages as effectively as possible.